Qazi1709/Projects/qrcode/Readme.md

 To run the QR Code Generator project locally, follow these steps:

-1. Clone this repository: `git clone`
+1. Clone this repository: `git clone git clone https://github.com/Qazi1709/Projects.git`
 2. Navigate to the QR Code Generator project directory: `cd qr-code-generator`
 3. Open `index.html` in a web browser to use the application.